Courtney Love: 1964–1982: Childhood and education

 In 1972, Love's mother divorced Rodríguez, remarried to sportswriter David Menely, and moved the family to Nelson, New Zealand.
 Love was enrolled at Nelson College for Girls, but soon expelled for misbehavior.
 In 1973, Carroll sent Love back to Portland, Oregon, to be raised by her former stepfather and other family friends.

 At age 14, Love was arrested for shoplifting from a Portland department store and remanded at Hillcrest Correctional Facility, a juvenile hall in Salem, Oregon.
 While at Hillcrest, she became acquainted with records by Patti Smith, the Runaways, and the Pretenders, who later inspired her to start a band.
 She was intermittently placed in foster care throughout late 1979 until becoming legally emancipated in 1980, after which she remained staunchly estranged from her mother.

 Shortly after her emancipation, Love spent two months in Japan working as a topless dancer, but was deported after her passport was confiscated.
 She returned to Portland and began working at the strip club Mary's Club, adopting the surname Love to conceal her identity; she later adopted Love as her surname.
 She worked odd jobs, including as a DJ at a gay disco.
 Love said she lacked social skills, and learned them while frequenting gay clubs and spending time with drag queens.
 During this period, she enrolled at Portland State University, studying English and philosophy.
 She later commented that, had she not found a passion for music, she would have sought a career working with children.

-In 1981, Love was granted a small trust fund that had been left by her maternal grandparents, which she used to travel to Dublin, Ireland, where her biological father was living.
+In 1981, Love was granted a small trust fund that had been left by her maternal grandparents.
+She used that money to travel to Dublin, Ireland, where her biological father was living.
 She audited courses at Trinity College, studying theology for two semesters.
 She later received honorary patronage from Trinity's University Philosophical Society in 2010.

 While in Dublin, Love met musician Julian Cope of the Teardrop Explodes at one of the band's concerts.
 Cope took a liking to Love and offered to let her stay at his Liverpool home in his absence.
 She traveled to London, where she was met by her friend and future bandmate, Robin Barbur, from Portland.
 Recalling Cope's offer, Love and Barbur moved into Cope's home with him and several other artists, including Pete de Freitas of Echo & the Bunnymen.
 De Freitas was initially hesitant to allow the girls to stay, but acquiesced as they were "alarmingly young and obviously had nowhere else to go".
 Love recalled: "They kind of took me in.
 I was sort of a mascot; I would get them coffee or tea during rehearsals."
 Cope writes of Love frequently in his 1994 autobiography, Head-On, in which he refers to her as "the adolescent".